Mentorship FAQ

 What is the time commitment involved for a participant in this Mentorship Program as an RFI or HERS Modeler Candidate?

-• RFI: class meets from 5:00-7:00 PM Weeknights for 6-8 weeks and RFIs must do a minimum of 20 hours job shadowing before doing their mentored ratings.
+• RFI: Class meets from 5:00-7:30PM weeknights (M-F) on Microsoft Teams from March 2nd to April 4th.
+In addition to evening class, RFIs must do a minimum of 20 hours job shadowing during regular business hours (9AM-5PM M-F) before doing their mentored ratings.

 What will the schedule be for this program as an RFI or HERS Modeler Candidate?